Who Can Take Communion?

 Who can partake of communion according to the Bible?

-“And now as we turn to the communion table, I would like to invite all those who love Jesus and call Him ‘Lord’ to join with us in partaking of the elements.
+And now as we turn to the communion table, I would like to invite all those who love Jesus and call him Lord to join with us in partaking of the elements.
 If you’re visiting with us today and you don’t know Jesus, feel free to spend this time in quiet reflection.
-Communion is something that Christians do to remember Jesus’ death.”
+Communion is something that Christians do to remember Jesus’ death.

 Could I not see the staggering ungraciousness of my comments?
 Was I blind to the unholy line I was drawing between Us (welcome to take communion) and Them (not welcome)?
-Jesus died for all people, but not all were being invited to remember his death.
-How did I get so mixed up?
+Jesus died for all, but not all were being invited to remember his death.

-“He that eateth and drinketh unworthily, eateth and drinketh damnation to himself…” (1 Cor 11:29 KJV)
+He that eateth and drinketh unworthily, eateth and drinketh damnation to himself… (1 Cor 11:29 KJV)

-At the bottom would be sinners because someone who rejects Jesus is obviously not worthy.
+At the bottom would be unbelievers or the unchurched because someone who rejects Jesus is obviously not worthy.
 That’s basically what I was saying in my church.
-By telling visitors (they might be sinners! who let them in here?) that they were “free” not to partake of communion I was sending the message, “this is not for you – you’re not good enough for Jesus.”
+By telling visitors that they were “free” not to partake of communion I was sending the message, “This is not for you – you’re not good enough for Jesus.”

-When I said communion was for us but not for them, I was acting religiously and in a manner wholly opposed to the Spirit of grace.
+When I said communion was for us but not for them, I was acting religiously and in a manner opposed to the Spirit of grace.
 Happily, I repented.
-I changed my tune and began saying, “all are welcome.”
-I then watched amazed as the Holy Spirit revealed the love and grace of God to those who didn’t know Him.
+I changed my tune and began saying, “all are welcome at the Lord’s Table.”
+I then watched amazed as the Holy Spirit revealed the love and grace of God to those who didn’t know him.

 Who can partake of communion?

-“It is not the healthy who need a doctor, but the sick.
-I have not come to call the righteous, but sinners.” ~ Jesus (Mk 2:17)
+It is not the healthy who need a doctor, but the sick.
+I have not come to call the righteous, but sinners.
+(Mark 2:17)